U.S. Consumer Spending Rises 0.4% in July -

-U.S. consumers took their spring spending surge into July while a key inflation measure hit its highest level in six years as the economy continues to heat up.
+U.S. consumers took their spring spending surge into July while a key inflation measure hit its highest level in six years as the economy continued to heat up.

 The Commerce Department reported Thursday that consumer spending, which accounts for more than two-thirds of U.S. economic activity, rose 0.4% last month after advancing by the same margin in June.